wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.1.5 =
+* New: Added multiple image per catalog item support.
+* New: Thumbnail images in the admin list view are now lazy loaded.
+* New: Navigation controls in the admin edit panel.
+* Fix: Rendering thumbnail and fullsize images are now separate threads.
 = 1.1 =
 * New: Added CSV (comma separated values) support for importing and exporting catalog data.